Domain-invariant Similarity Activation Map Contrastive Learning for Retrieval-based Long-term Visual Localization: Introduction

 However, the drastic perceptual changes caused by long-term environmental condition variance, \textit{e.g.} changing seasons, illumination and weather, cast serious challenges on image-based localization in long-term outdoor self-driving scenarios \cite{sattler2018benchmarking}.
 Traditional feature descriptors (SIFT, BRIEF, ORB, BRISK, \textit{etc.}) could be only used for image matching under scenes without significant appearance changes due to the reliance on image pixels.
 With convolutional neural networks (CNNs) making remarkable progress in the field of computer vision and autonomous driving \cite{ma2020artificial}, learning-based methods have been paid significant attention to owing to the robustness of deep features against changing environments for place recognition and retrieval \cite{doan2019scalable,yin2019multi,chen2017deep}.

-Deep metric learning is an important technique for image recognition tasks \cite{wang2014learning,wohlhart2015learning,lu2017discriminative}, which aims to learn metrics and representations with closer distance for similar images.
+Contrastive learning is an important technique for image recognition tasks \cite{wang2014learning,wohlhart2015learning,lu2017discriminative}, also known as deep metric learning, which aims to learn metrics and latent representations with closer distance for similar images.
 Compared to face recognition, supervised learning for place recognition \cite{lowry2016supervised,chen2017deep} suffers from difficulty in determining which clip of images should be grouped to the same place in the sequence of continuous images.
-Moreover, end-to-end metric learning methods for outdoor place recognition \cite{gordo2017end,radenovic2018fine} need numerous paired samples for model training due to heterogeneously entangled scenes with multiple environmental conditions, which is effort-cost and inefficient.
+Moreover, supervised contrastive learning methods for outdoor place recognition \cite{gordo2017end,radenovic2018fine} need numerous paired samples for model training due to heterogeneously entangled scenes with multiple environmental conditions, which is effort-cost and inefficient.
 Additionally, considering the feature map with salient areas in the explanation of CNNs for classification task \cite{zhou2016learning,selvaraju2017grad,chattopadhay2018grad}, retrieval-based localization could be addressed through such attentive or contextual information \cite{kim2017learned,chen2018learning}.
 However, these methods have no direct access to the similarity of the extracted feature so they are not appropriate for high-precision localization.